Gifford Pinchot National Forest: History

 In 1855, the US government commissioned Washington Territory to negotiate land cession treaties with tribes around the forest.
-The Yakama tribe signed a treaty agreement that stipulated their moving to a reservation while maintaining off-reservation resource rights; however, the original treaty was then broken in 1916 when the Washington State Supreme Court ruled that Yakamas' hunting off the reservation had to subscribe to state fish and game laws.
-Many tribes in the area have continued to use the area's resources while encountering non-Native hunters, fishers, and recreation users.
+The Yakama tribe signed a treaty agreement that stipulated their moving to a reservation while maintaining off-reservation resource rights; however, the original treaty was then broken in 1916 when the Washington State Supreme Court ruled that Yakamas hunting off the reservation had to subscribe to state fish and game laws.
+Many tribes have continued to use the area's resources while encountering non-Native hunters, fishers, and recreation users.

-It was later renamed the Gifford Pinchot National Forest on June 15, 1949, in honor of Gifford Pinchot, one of the leading figures in the creation of the national forest system of the United States.
-His widow and fellow conservationist, Cornelia Bryce Pinchot, was one of the speakers who addressed the audience assembled that day.
+It was later renamed the Gifford Pinchot National Forest during a dedication ceremony at La Wis Wis Campgrounds on June 15, 1949, in honor of Gifford Pinchot, one of the leading figures in the creation of the national forest system of the United States.
+His widow, fellow conservationist Cornelia Bryce Pinchot, was one of the speakers who addressed the audience assembled that day.
 In 1985 the non-profit Gifford Pinchot Task Force formed to promote conservation of the forest.

+Part of the Pacific Crest Trail runs through the forest.

 Geography

 Gifford Pinchot National Forest is located in a mountainous region approximately between Mount St. Helens to the west, Mount Adams to the east, Mount Rainier National Park to the north, and the Columbia River to the south.
 This region of Southwest Washington is noted for its complex topography and volcanic geology.
 About 65 percent of the forest acreage is located in Skamania County.
-In descending order of land area the others are Lewis, Yakima, Cowlitz, and Klickitat. counties.
+In descending order of land area the others are Lewis, Yakima, Cowlitz, and Klickitat counties.

 Major rivers

 The Pacific Northwest brings abundant rainfall to the Gifford Pinchot National Forest, feeding an extensive network of rivers.
 The forest has only one river currently designated as Wild and Scenic, the White Salmon River, fed from glaciers high on Mount Adams.
-The Gifford Pinchot National Forest recommends four rivers to be added to the Wild and Scenic System.
-They are the Lewis River, the Cispus River, the Clear Fork and the Muddy Fork of the Cowlitz River.
-There are an additional thirteen rivers in the forest being studied for consideration into the national Wild and Scenic River System.
+The Gifford Pinchot National Forest recommends adding four rivers to the Wild and Scenic System.
+They are the Lewis River, the Cispus River, the Clear Fork, and the Muddy Fork of the Cowlitz River.
+There are an additional thirteen rivers in the forest being studied for consideration into the National Wild and Scenic River System.

 The following listed are the major streams and rivers of the Gifford Pinchot National Forest.
 Many of these provide excellent fishing.